dedoc/scramble/docs/developers/extensions.md

 To implement how types look like when they are returned as responses, `toResponse` method can be implemented.

+Here is the real implementation of the type to schema extension that adds support for `JsonResource`: https://github.com/dedoc/scramble/blob/main/src/Support/TypeToSchemaExtensions/JsonResourceTypeToSchema.php

 ## Type inferring extension

-The power of Scramble is that it can generate OpenAPI docs without forcing you to annotate everything.
-It simply allows you to focus on code and not on the annotations.

-The system powering this idea is the types inferrer that comes with Scramble.
-It can resolve types in code so they can be represented in the documentation.
+These extensions can be used to help Scramble type inference system to understand a type of expression node in AST.

+Scramble comes with type inference system that is responsible for inferring types in the codebase for every variable, function, method, etc. Inferred types are used to generate API documentation.
+For example, the return type of the controller’s method is inferred and then used as a response type in the OpenAPI document.

-Because of PHP and Laravel being very dynamic (and type inferrer young), the inferring system may need help to correctly get the type.
+Because of PHP and Laravel being very dynamic, the type inference system may need help to correctly get the type.
 Or to have a type with some extra information added.

 For example, consider the `optional` helper.
 It accepts any nullable object and allows you to call any method or property on it.
 If it was `null`, any call will return `null` as well.
-But if it wasn’t, the result of the method call/property fetch on the original object will be returned.
-This is pretty dynamic behavior, so to help type inferrer to analyze and understand it correctly, we will need to add an extension.
+But if it wasn't, the result of the method call/property fetch on the original object will be returned.
+This is pretty dynamic behavior, so to help Scramble to analyze and understand it correctly, we will need to add an extension.

 Type inferring extension functions accept 2 arguments — the AST node being analyzed and the scope the node is currently in.
 The function should return `null`, if the extension shouldn’t handle the type.
 Otherwise, it should return the resulting type for this node.
 For example, if node is `1`, the resulting type for it is `int`.

+Here is the real implementation of the type inferring extension that adds support for `response()->json(...)` and other `ResponseFactory` functions: https://github.com/dedoc/scramble/blob/main/src/Support/InferExtensions/ResponseFactoryTypeInfer.php